xoxota99/shooty/README.md

-# Cerberus
+# Shooty
- Cerberus is an autonomous paintball sentry platform, powered by OpenCV for Python3 on Raspberry Pi.
+ "Shooty" (short for "Rooty Tooty Point-and-Shooty") is an autonomous paintball sentry platform, powered by OpenCV for Python3 on Raspberry Pi.
 It can be easily modified to use airsoft or Nerf guns.

 **NOTE: This project is a _work in progress_.
 As of this writing (February-ish 2018), none of this is working yet.
 Caveat Emptor, and pull requests are welcome.**